akiraff/akiraff.github.io/README.md

 </p>

 ## Fang & Street dancing
 I became an enthusiast of street dancing fairly recently.
-I am currently trained as a <a href="https://en.wikipedia.org/wiki/Popping">popper</a> with Mega Tron & Slaughter House, and a krumper with
+I am currently trained as a <a href="https://en.wikipedia.org/wiki/Popping">popper</a> with Mega Tron & Slaughter House, and a <a href="https://en.wikipedia.org/wiki/Krumping">krumper</a> with <a href="https://en.wikipedia.org/wiki/Russell_Ferguson">Russell Ferguson</a>.